-- Heat-only boiler: sometimes known as a conventional boiler, a heat-only system means you will have a hot water tank or cylinder where hot water can be stored for later use.
+Heat-only (Regular) boiler – a heat-only system means you will have a cold water feed and hot water tank where hot water can be stored for later use.
 They're ideal for larger properties.

-- A system boiler: just like a heat-only boiler but more components are built in, meaning they take up less space and you don't need a tank in the loft.
+System boiler – like a heat-only boiler but more components are built in, meaning they take up less space and you don't need a cold water feed tank in the loft.

 What is the most efficient size of boiler?